selfdual-brain/dexter-manual/source/06-dex-model.rst

      //Only one coin and its amount is provided as argument, the other side is automatically calculated def addLiquidity(accountAddress: AccountAddress, marketId: CoinPair, amountCoin: Coin, amount: FPNumber): Boolean

-   }
+     //Burns specified amount of liquidity coins owned by specified trader account.
+     //The trader will get proportional share of both coins of the liquidity pool. def withdrawLiquidity(account: AccountAddress, marketId: CoinPair, amountOfLiquidityCoinsToBurn: FPNumber): Boolean }

 Drops collection is the way DEX tracks participation of traders in given liquidity pool.
-Participation tracking is based on a fictional coin (liquidity coin), and every drops is a collection keeping the balance of liquidity coin for every trader.
+Participation tracking is based on a fictional "liquidity" coin (separate for every market), and drops is a collection keeping the balance of liquidity coin per trader.

 ``InitAMM`` just allocates fixed amount of liquidity coins (100.0) as drops entry for the issuing trader.

-``AddLiquidity`` ensures that the amounts of base and quote coin transferred from trader account will not change the current price.
-If :math:`ammBase` and :math:`ammQuote` are the initial balances of the AMM, and the trader adds liquidity by transferring :math:`x` tokens of base coin and `y` tokens of quote coin, the DEX ensures that the following condition holds:
+``AddLiquidity`` increases investment of issuing trader into AMM of selected market.
+The algorithm here ensures that the amounts of base and quote coin transferred from trader account will not change the current price.
+If and :math:`ammQuote` are the initial balances of the AMM, and the trader adds liquidity by transferring :math:`x` tokens of base coin and `y` tokens of quote coin, the DEX ensures that the following condition holds:

 .. math::